sarahciston/codingcare/posts/guide.md

 Don't be afraid to get weird together.

 <p class="quote" markdown=1>
-"Pranking an AI—giving it a task and watching it fail—is a great way to learn about it"[^shane]
+"Pranking an AI—giving it a task and watching it fail—is a great way to learn about it"
 </p>
 <!-- {: .quote } -->